 Listings of births, deaths and marriages, compiled for some of these and related families from various parish registers in the United Kingdom, are shown here.

 In September 2011 the 'First Families' website was included by the Australian National Library on its Pandora web archive.
 This comprises a growing collection of Australia's online publications and involves such other collection partners as the Australian War Memorial, National Film and Sound Archive and the various State Libraries.
-The webside was re-archived in 2013, 2014, 2015 and 2016.
-It will continue to be annually updated ensuring that the people, photos and stories described therein remain available for public viewing well into the future.
+The webside has been re-archived each year since 2013 ensuring that the people, photos and stories described within it will be available for public viewing well into the future.

 What do these two women have in common?
 Answer: they are both the 4xgreat granddaughters of